w3c/ift-encoder/docs/experimental/compiler.md

 then additional edges are added that add 'jump ahead' or more segments at once.
 This allows single round trip extensions that add multiple segments at the cost of more total patches in the encoding.

-### Preload Lists
+### Prefetch Lists

-Preload lists are an optional feature in the IFT spec.
+Prefetch lists are an optional feature in the IFT spec.
 The typical patch map entry will list a single patch which is to be applied when that entry is matched.
-However, the entry can also optionally list additional patches which should be preloaded.
+However, the entry can also optionally list additional patches which should be prefetched.
 For table keyed patch graphs this allows us to instruct the client to fetch in one round trip multiple edges of the graph.
-Concretely this can reduce the total number of patches needed by encoding multi segment edges using a preload list of existing single segment patches instead of adding a new unique patch for that edge.
+Concretely this can reduce the total number of patches needed by encoding multi segment edges using a prefetch list of existing single segment patches instead of adding a new unique patch for that edge.

 ### Edges and Jumps

 In the table keyed patch graph patches may add more than one segment at a time (eg. for jump ahead).
 For each edge the encoder tracks one or more jumps, where each jump is the application of a single patch.
-When preload lists are in use an edge may be reached by applying multiple patches sequentially, hence that edge would have multiple associated jumps.
-In the no preload list case each jump adds exactly one segment at a time.
+When prefetch lists are in use an edge may be reached by applying multiple patches sequentially, hence that edge would have multiple associated jumps.
+In the no-prefetch-list case each jump adds exactly one segment at a time.

 A jump is described as a base subset definition and a target subset definition.
 Where the base is the starting point and target subset definition is the subset definition reached by following the jump (union of base plus the segment(s) being